signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 A word about the `record class`: it is useless for us here since it is a reference type and immutable by default.
-To have it mutable, the standard syntax must be used: there is no real difference between defining a `IPoco` and a `record class` (and also no difference in the final implementation: it's a class with its backing field):
+To have it mutable, the standard syntax must be used: there is no real difference between defining a `IPoco` and a `record class` (and also no difference in the final implementation: it's a class with its backing fields):
 ```csharp
 public interface IPerson : IPoco
 {